 Mazzola served as the music and artistic director of Cantiere Internazionale d’Arte di Montepulciano, a music and arts festival held in the sun-bathed hills of Tuscany, for five years.
 “After my contract expired, I began conducting more outside of Italy.
 I still have a country house in Montepulciano, so when I returned in 2008, I met with the Wine Consortium of Vino Nobile di Montepulciano.
 They said, ‘We know that you’re abroad a lot, and we think you’d be the perfect ambassador for Vino Nobile di Montepulciano.’”
 As a wine ambassador, Mazzola enjoys sharing the tastes of his native Italy with not only opera singers but also athletes and other dignitaries, from Tokyo to Chicago.

-Below, enjoy these six wine and music pairings curated by Maestro Mazzola.
+Below, enjoy these six classical music and wine pairings curated by Maestro Mazzola.
 Cin cin!

 Music: “Fin ch’han dal vino” from Mozart’s Don Giovanni